ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 ## Capturing outcomes and impact

-The [landing page](/commcalls/dec2020-datarepos/) for each community call acts as an archive that includes the video with closed captions (ask me anything), links to speakers’ slides, collaborative notes doc, and resources on the topic.
+The [landing page](/commcalls/dec2020-datarepos/) for each community call acts as an archive that includes the video with closed captions[^1], links to speakers’ slides, collaborative notes doc, and resources on the topic.

 Artifacts of a community call: